Sudanese refugee crisis: Background

+Before the 2023–present conflict, many Sudanese had already fled earlier periods of violence, including the civil wars and the wars in Darfur, leaving at least 400,000 people across the border in Chad and hundreds of thousands more in neighbouring countries such as South Sudan and Egypt.

 On 15 April 2023, the Rapid Support Forces (RSF) launched a surprise attack on multiple Sudanese Army bases across the country, including in the capital Khartoum.
 RSF forces claimed to have captured Khartoum International Airport, Merowe Airport, El Obeid Airport as well as a base in Soba.
 Clashes between the RSF and the SAF erupted at the Presidential Palace and at the residence of General al-Burhan, with both sides claiming control over the two sites.
 In response, the SAF announced the closure of all airports in the country, and the Sudanese Air Force conducted airstrikes on RSF positions in Khartoum with artillery fire being heard in different parts of the city.
 Fighting continued in the following weeks and spread to the Darfur region, which was recovering from an internal conflict and genocide in the 2000s, and in the Kordofan region, where remnants of South Sudanese separatist groups joined sides with either the SAF or the RSF.

-Refugees before the Sudanese civil war (2023–present)

-Before the conflict, thousands of refugees had fled Sudan during old conflicts, mainly its civil wars or the wars in Darfur leaving at least 400,000 Sudanese across the Chadian border and hundreds of thousands more in neighboring countries such as South Sudan and Egypt.

-Refugee movements

 As of November 2025, the conflict has forced more than 11.7 million people from their homes.
 This includes around 7.26 million people displaced within Sudan and more than 270,000 refugees in Sudan who have had to relocate again.
 A further 4.25 million people have crossed into neighbouring countries or returned to their states of origin under difficult conditions, including 3.39 million newly arrived refugees and asylum seekers and about 851,000 refugee returnees.
 Those fleeing Sudan have primarily moved toward the Central African Republic, Chad, Egypt, Ethiopia, Libya, South Sudan and Uganda.
 Many others have moved to different locations within Sudan to seek safety.